statecharts/statecharts.github.io/_glossary/condition-state.md

 </state>
 ```

-Here we have a state A which, on event "e" will transition to B_CHOICE, which is a choice state, because it consists only of automatic, guarded transitions.
+Here we have a state A which, on event "e" will transition to B_COND, which is a condition state, because it consists only of automatic, guarded transitions.
 When in state A, and the event "e" happens:

-* A will exit and enter B_CHOICE.
+* A will exit and enter B_COND.
-* Being in B_CHOICE will immediately evaluate the guard `a == 1` and go directly to B1 if this is true.
+* Being in B_COND will immediately evaluate the guard `a == 1` and go directly to B1 if this is true.
-* Otherwise, B_CHOICE will evaluate the guard `a == 0` and go to B2 if this is true.
+* Otherwise, B_COND will evaluate the guard `a == 0` and go to B2 if this is true.
-* Otherwiser, B_CHOICE will go to B3.
+* Otherwiser, B_COND will go to B3.

 This offers many benefits:

-* If this were to be implemented without the choice states, the transitions with `cond` logic would be in state `A`, whereas it is probably wiser to keep this logic closer to the states B1, B2 and B3.
+* If this were to be implemented without the condition states, the transitions with `cond` logic would be in state `A`, whereas it is probably wiser to keep this logic closer to the states B1, B2 and B3.
-* If more events (e.g. `<transition target="B_CHOICE" event="e2"/>`), or more sources of events (e.g. other than from `A`) lead to the same choices being made, a choice state reduces the amount of transitions that need to be defined.
+* If more events (e.g. `<transition target="B_COND" event="e2"/>`), or more sources of events (e.g. other than from `A`) lead to the same guarded transitions, a condition state reduces the amount of transitions that need to be defined.

 ## XState